 Review your podcast

-This step takes a few more seconds for your listeners, which is why you will always have more stars than notice.
+This step takes a few extra seconds for your listeners, which is why you will always get more stars than reviews.

 Asking nicely is often a way to get things.
 Unfortunately, in this case, it might not be enough.
 In order to encourage your listeners to leave opinions, you’re going to need to be strategic.